 In addition, our largest competitors may restructure their operations to create separate companies that are more focused on providing the types of products we produce.
-For example, Rockwell's restructuring in 1998 led to the creation of Conexant which is a significant competitor across multiple product offerings.
-Conexant has initiated actions to spin off multiple its semiconductor business in 1999 to create a more focused company named Infineon Technologies.
+For example, Conexant is a significant competitor of ours across multiple product lines.
+In June, 2002, Conexant completed the spin-out of a new company named Skyworks Solutions, Inc., resulting from the combination of Conexant's wireless business merged with Alpha Industries, Inc. Conexant has also re-affirmed their intention to spin-out their Mindspeed entity which is principally focused on optical networking semiconductor components.
 In July 2000, Lucent Technologies spun off its microelectronics business, which included its optoelectronics components and integrated circuits division, into a separate company named Agere Systems in order to accelerate the growth of the business and alleviate strategic conflicts with Lucent's competitors.
+Additionally, Siemens spun off its semiconductor business in 1999 to create a more focused company named Infineon Technologies.
 Increased competition could decrease our prices, reduce our sales, lower our margins or decrease our market share.
 These and other competitive pressures may prevent us from competing successfully against current or future competitors, and may materially harm our business.